ncatlab/nlab-content/pages/1/6/6/3/3661/content.md

 * {#GrandisParé07} [[Marco Grandis]], [[Robert Paré]] _Lax Kan extensions for double categories (on weak double categories, part IV)_ , Cahiers de topologie et géométrie différentielle catégoriques, tome 48, no 3 (2007), p.
 163-199

-Some of definitions and proofs of the above theorems, along with the 2-categorical generalization (Conduch&#233; considered only the 1-categorical case) can also be found in (e.g. see Lemma 6.1 for a proof that Conduch&#233; implies expontiability):
+Some of definitions and proofs of the above theorems, along with the 2-categorical generalization (Conduch&#233; considered only the 1-categorical case) can also be found in (e.g. see Lemma 6.1 for a proof that Conduch&#233; implies exponentiability):

 * [[Peter Johnstone]], "Fibrations and partial products in a 2-category", *Appl.
 Categ.
 Structures* 1 (1993), 141--179